project-asgard/kronmult993/README.md

 This code performs a 6-dimensional batched kronecker product on GPU and CPU (using OpenMP).

-It is finetuned for the needs of [ASGarD](https://github.com/project-asgard/asgard) and, in particular, we expect our inputs to be slender rectangular matrices.
+It is fine-tuned for the needs of [ASGarD](https://github.com/project-asgard/asgard).
+In particular, we expect our inputs to be slender rectangular matrices.

 ## Usage